A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Stackelberg Game for NCS Security Investment

 \subsection{Structural Sparsity and Players' Payoffs}

-When a sparsity pattern $\bm{s}_m$ (\ref{eq9}) occurs, all communication to/from each node $k$ for which $s_m^k = 0$ is disabled.
+Following an attack, when a sparsity pattern $\bm{s}_m$ as in (\ref{eq9}) occurs, all communication to/from each node $k$ for which $s_m^k = 0$ is disabled.
 Thus, the corresponding feedback matrix $\bm{K}$ in (\ref{eq3}) has the sub-blocks $\bm{K}_{kp} = \bm{0}$ and $\bm{K}_{qk} = \bm{0}$ for all $p = 1,2,...,n, \ q = 1,2,...,n$, imposing the {\it structural sparsity} constraint \cite{Mihailo2013TAC} on the matrix $\bm{K}$.
 For example, Fig. \ref{fig2} shows the scenario where communication is disabled within and to/from node 3 and the resulting structural sparsity of the feedback matrix $\bm{K}$.